brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 - Used via stitching to join large traces instead of one big via as new calculations with more accurate PCB plating thickness information showed a higher impedance than anticipated.
 - Started optimizing the design for production by adding LCSC part numbers and substituting some components for more readily available parts.
 - Replaced the [TPSM861253](https://www.ti.com/lit/ds/symlink/tpsm861253.pdf) buck converter with [TPS561201](https://www.ti.com/lit/ds/symlink/tps561201.pdf) which is cheaper, much more efficient at low load, and more readily available although it requires more auxiliary components than the previous module, [TPS561243](https://www.ti.com/lit/ds/symlink/tps561243.pdf) is newer and would be smaller and more efficient because it operates at higher frequencies but it isn't available on LCSC at this time.

+Corrected from v2.1 to v2.2:

+- The default 3 A current limit wasn't high enough for the 50 W motor to perform to its fullest.
+Raised the default to 4 A and the maximum to 5 A.  Changed the fan current limit fixed resistor from 18.2 K to 14.0 K to provide that headroom and take into account the potentiometer tolerance.
+My 5 K pots measured from 4.76 K to 4.93 K which was within the expected 10% tolerance.

 Nothing yet...